ing-bank/bdd-mobile-security-automation-framework/README.md

 The repo's structure is based on the [OWASP Mobile Application Security Verification Standard](https://github.com/OWASP/owasp-masvs) and the corresponding tests from the [OWASP Mobile Security Testing Guide](https://github.com/OWASP/owasp-mstg).
 For each test many features are defined with corresponding steps.

+## How to contribute

+In order to contribute in creating new tests, the best way is to identify first which command will be usefull to automate specific controls.
+Follow the following steps:

+-	Go to the "Issues" tab and select a test that you would like to write
+-	Create a folder in the repo with the following structure OS/Emulator or Device/MASVS chapter/ MSTG Test/
+	-	so in example Android/Emulator/V2 - Data Storage and Privacy/Testing for Sensitive Information in log files/
+-	Create a README.md with the description of the commands to use and how to use it
+- 	Create a .feature file
+-  Create a steps.rb file

+Follow the Wiki to check how to create pull requests.

 ### Work in progress

 **iOS (only native on macOS)**: